What Type of Refrigerators Are Best for Your Kitchen?

 Is your refrigerator a kickback to the 1950s?
 Is it a rustic or country-style kitchen, or perhaps super modern is your thing?

-It's not hard to find vintage-look refrigerators, as mentioned earlier because so many manufacturers now offer retro lines.
+As mentioned earlier, it's not hard to find vintage-look refrigerators because so many manufacturers now offer retro lines.

 However, if it's modern you want, you'll want to stick to a refrigerator model that offers straight clean lines.